 Nothing is more intriguing, inspiring, and engaging than a good old-fashioned challenge.

-Whether you are interested in building a culture of innovation, reaching employees in a meaningful way, or supporting leadership in finding…Continue
+Whether you are interested in building a culture of innovation, reaching employees in a meaningful way, or supporting leadership in finding immediate ideas to solve pressing problems, launching an innovation…Continue

 Added by Brennan McEachran on March 29, 2016 at 0:00 — No Comments